 ¶ At Matins the three j.
-Lessons of the Proper of Saint Brice which are had with the V. and Responsories of the First Nocturn of the Common History of One Confessor and Pontiff.
-And let the three middle Lessons be made of Saint Martin with the V. The Lord directed the righteous. {1783}. and with the Responsories of the First Nocturn of the History of Saint Martin.
+Lessons of the Proper of Saint Brice which are had with the N. and Responsories of the First Nocturn of the Common History of One Confessor and Pontiff.
+And let the three middle Lessons be made of Saint Martin with the N. The Lord conducted the just.
+[908]. and with the Responsories of the First Nocturn of the

+History of Saint Martin. {1750}.